project-image

 Miniature Production Update!

-over 5 years ago – Wed, Nov 14, 2018 at 01:21:07 AM
+about 6 years ago – Wed, Nov 14, 2018 at 01:21:07 AM

 As estimated in the last update, we have received photos of the miniature prototypes!
 These prototypes are used in conjunction with the digital sculpt files to create the production molds, so they're an important step in the production process.
 We're very happy with these prototypes, so a minimal amount of time will need to be spent making adjustments before the final molds are cast.